T 301.656.8850 Ext. 457

 What happens to your online accounts and electronic information at your death?
 Email, social media accounts, online purchasing accounts, photo albums stored in the cloud—advances in technology can create a legal quagmire when the account holder is gone, whether or not the username and password are preserved.
 Anne serves on the Section Council for the Estates and Trust Law Section of the Maryland State Bar Association, where she played a leading role in the effort to enact legislation in Maryland that gives legal authority to appointed fiduciaries (personal representatives, trustees, agents acting under a power of attorney, and court-appointed guardians) to access and manage online accounts and other digital assets.

 Anne has been listed as one of the area’s top estate attorneys by Washingtonian since 2012.
 She is deeply committed in her service to the legal profession: in addition to her work with the MSBA’s Estates and Trust Law Section Council, she is a Co-Chair of the Digital Property Committee of the Real Property, Trust and Estate Law Section of the ABA.
 She is also a past member of the Steering Committee and past Chair of the Estate Planning Committee of the Taxation Section of the D.C.
 Bar.
 Anne is a member of the Washington D.C.
-Estate Planning Council and is the President of the Estate Planning Council of Montgomery County.
+Estate Planning Council and is the immediate past President of the Estate Planning Council of Montgomery County.

 Anne grew up outside of Chicago and received a B.A. in English at Lawrence University in Appleton, Wisconsin, graduating cum laude in 1995.
 (Go, Lawrence Vikings!)
 She serves as a Gift Planning Chair on the university’s Legacy Circle National Council for planned giving, serving as a resource for other alumni who have included the university in their estate plans.
 She graduated fourth in her class from the College of William & Mary’s Marshall-Wythe School of Law in 1999, where she was a member of the Order of the Coif and served on the Law Review.
 She joined Pasternak & Fidis in 2007, after practicing for several years in Washington, D.C., where she began her legal career at Arnold & Porter.

 Anne’s husband, Dr. Gregory Miller, is a professor of chemistry at The Catholic University of America.
-She has three children: a voting-age son who attends St. Michael’s College in Vermont; a fearless (and determined) five-year-old daughter; and a smiley, three-year-old son who idolizes Wonder Woman and loves to dance.
+She has three children: a voting-age son who attends St. Michael’s College in Vermont; a fearless (and determined) five-year-old daughter; and a smiley, four-year-old son who idolizes Wonder Woman and loves to dance.
 (So far, she has taught only one of them to play Mah Jongg, but it’s early days yet.)